danielshaya/reactivejournal/README.md

 RxJournal augments the popular [RxJava](https://github.com/ReactiveX/RxJava) library by adding functionality to record and replay reactive streams.

+## Acknowlegments

+Special thanks to my friend and ex-collegue Peter Lawrey for inspiring me with his Chronicle libraries which underpin RxRecorder.

+To those behind RxJava in particular to Tomasz Nurkiewicz for his talks and book which opened my eyes to RxJava.

 ## Downloading the project

 ### Maven
 RxJournal is a Maven project so you can clone the project and build in the usual way.

-The intention is for this project to make its way in Maven Central (work in progress).
+The intention is for this project to make its way into Maven Central (work in progress).

 ### Download the jar
 Go to the releases section of the project.
-With each release there will be an uber jar that you can download with all the RXJournal classes and dependencies.
+With each release there will be an uber jar that you can download with the RXJournal classes and all dependencies.

-To test that it works try:
+Once downloaded you can test that it works by running:

 ````
 java -cp ./rxjournal-x.x.x.jar org.rxjournal.examples.helloworld.HelloWorld